-Examples include: wireless garage door openers, wireless temperature probe, RF universal remote control, cordless telephones, alarm systems, vehicular radar systems, Wi-Fi, and Bluetooth devices.
+Examples include: wireless garage door openers, wireless microphones, RF universal remote control devices, cordless telephones, wireless alarm systems, Wi-Fi transmitters, and Bluetooth radio devices.

 INDUSTRIAL, SCIENTIFIC, AND MEDICAL EQUIPMENT (Part 18)

 When (RF) energy is used for providing energy other than telecommunications such as production of physical, biological, chemical effects, heating, ionization of gases, mechanical vibrations, acceleration of charged particles, these devices fall under the FCC rules 47 CFR part 18.